Selling a business in Australia: Steps for a smooth sale

 5. Managing the offer

-Once you‘ve met some legitimate prospects and given them the lowdown on the business, you might start fielding offers.
+Once you've met some genuine prospects and given them a clear overview of the business, you might start fielding offers.
 If there are several prospects circling, try to give a fair timeline for everyone to submit an offer.

 When selling a business, the offers you get will (or should):